The Chameleons: Second reformation (2021–present)

 The Chameleons reformed under the official name in May 2021 when Burgess and Smithies recorded a live album, Edge Sessions (Live from the Edge), with guitarist Chris Oliver and drummer Stephen Rice, who had been members of Burgess' ChameleonsVox group.
 The live album was released on April 25, 2022 on Metropolis Records.

 With Oliver and Rice, the Chameleons announced their first tour in 20 years, playing the United States in fall 2022 with the Mission and Theatre of Hate.
 The tour was ultimately postponed to 2023.
 Instead, the band opened for She Wants Revenge in fall 2022.
 The lineup for this reformation featured founding members Burgess and Smithies alongside drummer Todd Demma, Rice on guitars and keyboardist Danny Ashberry.
 Their first new studio release in 21 years, the Where Are You?
 EP, came out on 24 May 2024.
-The following year, their fifth studio album, Arctic Moon, was released on 12 September on Metropolis Records.
+Their fifth studio album, Arctic Moon, was released on 12 September 2025 on Metropolis Records.
+In April 2026, the band released a new song "Rock N Roll Star" for the charity compilation A Goth Deed For Palestine: Volume II.